QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 # How does it work?

 The crux of the platform is a **QuestTrain** - a community-built, composable train of thought.
 In the simplest case, a train is just a series of questions - users add questions and link them up.
-This, in turn, creates a big ol' network of searchable, pluggable human thought and discovery.
+Add a bunch of interesting people with interesting questions, and this creates a big ol' network of searchable, pluggable human thought and discovery.

 At this point, you may be wondering, "where are the answers?"
 It may seem weird to build a search engine with no answers, but our hypothesis is that questions (and specifically how questions lead to one another) are far more useful in a creative or generative setting.
 Specifically, QuestTrains are designed for making progress on the hard, hairy, ambiguous, and overwhelming problems where there is no single "right answer" - questions like "How does cancer work?" or "How do we solve climate change?"
 These questions are not going to be solved by a website link or searching for specific, isolated bits of knowledge.
 Rather, we'll make progress by pulling in ideas from different domains, testing hypotheses, and making connections.